ROCm/gpu-cluster-networking/docs/how-to/single-node-config.rst

      reboot

-* For Broadcom NICs, ensure RoCE is enabled and consider disabling any unused ports.
-See the :ref:`Broadcom RoCE configuration scripts<RoCE-configuration-script-for-Broadcom-Thor-NIC>` for more details.
+* For Broadcom NICs: enable PCIe relaxed ordering, RDMA support, RoCE performance profile, set speed mask exclude to 200G, and consider disabling any unused ports.
+For assistance, use the scripts available on the `cluster networking github
+  <https://github.com/ROCm/cluster-networking/tree/main/niccli_scripts>`_ for each configuration setting.

-* Ensure Relaxed Ordering is enabled in the PCIe settings for your system BIOS as well.
+* Ensure relaxed ordering is enabled in the PCIe settings for your system BIOS as well.

 .. note::